shubham184/shubham184.github.io/_projects/colibra-data-integration-telco.md

 ## Action

-To address Telenet's challenges, we could implement a comprehensive data integration project.
+To address BelgiCom's challenges, we could implement a comprehensive data integration project.
 Here's a detailed breakdown of our proposed approach:

 1. **Implementing Collibra Data Intelligence Cloud**